chiefabel7/azure-compute-docs/articles/service-fabric/service-fabric-replica-soft-delete.md

 ![Diagram showing the process flow for a replica soft delete action.](./media/service-fabric-replica-soft-delete/replica-soft-delete-lifecycle.png)

-## Changes in replica behavior

-Replica soft delete is available as an opt-in feature in Service Fabric 11.x release, starting with SF 11.3.
-Beginning with SF runtime release 12.0, it is enabled by default for all customers.

-Upon removal of stateful service replicas—whether initiated through the administrative PowerShell API (Remove-ServiceFabricReplica), or the Fabric Client API—Service Fabric transitions the affected replicas to the `ToBeRemoved` state.

-`ToBeRemoved` replicas can be queried using the existing replica query API.
-To recover these replicas, a new Restore Replica API (Restore-ServiceFabricReplica) is introduced.
-This API can be used with the latest SF SDK version, either using PowerShell or FabricClient APIs directly.
-More details on the API behavior in the sections.

-Even without the new SDK, replicas are still soft-deleted once the feature is enabled, providing safeguards against data loss.

-Usually, this behavior change won't impact existing workflows using the Remove Replica API, since SF automatically handles the cleanup within 10 minutes of deleting the replica if the partition is healthy.
-However, during this short window, you may notice a couple of temporary side effects.
-Specifically, placements for new replicas of the same partition will be blocked on nodes with soft-deleted replicas.
-Also, as the soft-deleted replica is cleaned up, the replica process comes back up momentarily to allow a graceful cleanup of disk resources.

 ## Opt-in process

+Replica soft delete is available as an opt-in feature in Service Fabric 11.x releases, starting with SF 11.3.
+Beginning with SF runtime release 12.0, it's enabled by default for all customers.

-The behavior can be enabled in Service Fabric 11.x release, starting with SF 11.3, by setting the IsDelayedReplicaCleanupEnabled configuration under the ReconfigurationAgent section in the cluster manifest to be “true”.
+Starting with SF 11.3, this behavior can be enabled by setting the `IsDelayedReplicaCleanupEnabled` configuration under the ReconfigurationAgent section in the cluster manifest to be “true”.
 For example, the following shows a configuration update using an ARM template:

 ```json
 {